liferlisiqi/Vehicle-detection/writeup.md

 #### 1. Describe how you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I decided to search window from 400 to 656 in y-axis at 1.5 scales all over the images and came up with this:

 ![alt text][image3]